 1. Use the Delay object to wait for time to pass before doing something.
 This is useful for giving someone time to do something like read an email, click a link, or visit a webpage.

 2. Use the Decision object to create logic that customizes the contact's experience in your campaign.
 Decisions are helpful if you want to send someone a different message depending on whether or not they took an action, or whether or not they have something defined in a CRM data field.

 3. Use the Action object to send an email or activate a Workflow (which can then take another action).
+You can also add and remove a contact to/from a Group.
 If you use a Journey to send an email, you can use the Decision object to see if that email was read or clicked and take different actions accordingly.

 4. Use the Stop object to identify when someone has completed a Journey.
 If you end a Journey without a Stop, we will automatically put the contact into the End Journey object.
 This is not ideal, and will make for better tracking if you have all of your Journey paths end with a Stop.

 Click on any journey step (any box in the builder) to edit that Journey and see who has reached that step in the Journey.